Monster Madness: Grave Danger

+Gameplay

 Story mode

-Like in Battle for Suburbia, Grave Danger;allows players to create weapons to destroy the monsters that attack the town of Suburbia.
+Like in Battle for Suburbia, Grave Danger allows players to create weapons to destroy the monsters that attack the town of Suburbia.
+There are five chapters: Suburban Nightmare, Shopping Maul, High School Hell, Cemetery Scary, and Evil Castle.

-Players control one of four playable characters and attempt to escape the monster-infested locale, defeating various forms of zombies and other monsters and boss creatures in order to progress through the game.
-There are five chapters in Monster Madness: Suburban Nightmare, Shopping Maul, High School Hell, Cemetery Scary, and Evil Castle.
 Each chapter contains 3 to 5 stages.

 The game features four playable characters, each armed with unique weapons and special moves.
 Zack is the nerd character and his special weapons are ax-type weapons.
 Andy is a skater who wields random objects such as a toilet plunger and rolling pin.
 Carrie is a goth girl who favors swords.
 Jennifer is a stuck-up cheerleader who wields dual batons.

 While many items in the game can be picked up and used as melee weapons and throwable items, the main focus is on the character's signature melee weapon and the various buildable and upgradeable guns.
 Each character has a class of melee weapons that they feel most comfortable with.
 By using their favored weapon, a meter will begin to fill up as they kill enemies.
 When the meter reaches full charge, the players can unleash a special power attack that is unique to each character.

-In addition to the melee weapons, there are 15 different guns that can be built using 18 different weapon parts.
+In addition to the melee weapons, there are 15 different guns that can be built using 18 different weapon parts, with each determining the weapon's play style.
 The weapon parts are collected by locating and opening weapon part tool chests which are hidden throughout the levels.
 This is another point where Grave Danger differs from Battle for Suburbia; where weapon parts were then randomly generated all around the levels, they are now contained in set locations inside the tool chests.

-"Grave Danger" differs from Battle for Suburbia at this point because of the change.

-Each of the 15 guns has three different levels of upgrades which not only makes the gun more powerful, but can change the way it operates.
-For example, the level 1 nailgun weapon, featured early in the game, has players wielding two semi-automatic nailguns.
-The level 3 nailgun, however, has an extended magazine and is fully automatic.

 There are also features such as online play competitive play with up to 16 players, and costumes for all players that can be unlocked during or after the game is complete.
 Grave Danger also includes full online co-op capabilities, letting 4 players join and play through the adventure mode with other players on the internet.